Difference Between DOS and Windows

 - Windows Operating System is the most advanced and modern version.
 It has all the fancy graphics to make the visuals more appealing.
 The textual commands have been replaced with colorful interactive icons that respond to mouse clicks, human touch and voice command as well.

-Head to Head Comparison between DOS vs Windows
+Head to Head Comparison between DOS and Windows

 Below are the top 11 differences between DOS vs Windows:

 Key Differences between DOS and Windows